-Forty-three years of fighting for the Pine Bush
+Forty-four years of fighting for the Pine Bush

 Save the Pine Bush is a volunteer, not-for-profit organization dedicated to saving the Albany Pine Bush and Karner Blue habitat in New York State, a globally rare ecosystem in New York State.
 We stop developers by suing the government using environmental laws.

 The fight for Pine Bush preservation has all the elements of a good novel – except it is real.
 David vs. Goliath – volunteers vs. City Hall.
 Check out our current battles or read about how we got to where we are today.

 Ask Albany County to Dedicate Funds to Buy Pine Bush – November/December 2022 Newsletter

 Save the Pine Bush Lost Good Friends – Mark Plaat, One of the Founders of Save the Pine Bush – November/December 2022 Newsletter

 Save the Pine Bush Lost Good Friends – Jim Travers, Save the Pine Bush Volunteer – November/December 2022 Newsletter